BlinkID/blinkid-android/README.md

 - to remove ARM64 support, use `exclude 'lib/arm64-v8a/libBlinkID.so'`
     - **NOTE**: this is **not recommended**.
 See [this notice](#64bitNotice).

 You can also remove multiple processor architectures by specifying `exclude` directive multiple times.
 Just bear in mind that removing processor architecture will have side effects on performance and stability of your app.
-Please read [this](#archConsequences) for more information.
+Please read [this](#arch-consequences) for more information.

-### <a name="archConsequences"></a> Consequences of removing processor architecture
+### <a name="arch-consequences"></a> Consequences of removing processor architecture

 - Google decided that as of August 2019 all apps on Google Play that contain native code need to have native support for 64-bit processors (this includes ARM64 and x86_64).
 This means that you cannot upload application to Google Play Console that supports only 32-bit ABI and does not support corresponding 64-bit ABI.